Last week I got an email from someone who needed a website. Someone offered $500 to build it for them. That sounds like a good deal, doesn’t it?

 Just because someone is good with computers, like reinstalling a printer driver or bringing your laptop back to life, it doesn’t mean they can create a website that is attractive and generates business.
-You need someone who is focused on web design.
+It would help if you had someone who is focused on web design.
 And, by all means, call the computer network company when you need additional security on your computers.

 Are They Concerned About Your Long-Term Success?

 A responsible web design company will think beyond just the site design.
 They’ll create a site that is also search engine friendly and converts visitors to leads or sales.

 A company called several years ago that wanted search engine optimization for their site.
 The site was created entirely in Flash, which means that the search engines can’t read any of the text on their site.
 And it couldn’t be viewed on Apple mobile devices.
 The web designer failed to create pages that the search engines could actually read.

 The same questions can be asked of companies that offer search engine marketing.
 It needs to be a primary service of the company you choose.

 My company has made a choice over the years to continually narrow our focus.
 We focus solely on web design and Internet marketing.
 We rarely do print projects and definitely don’t get into radio or TV.
 And we use professional designers for our websites.